 Ōnuma Quazi-National Park

 Located on the Oshima peninsula in south west Hokkaidō, we find Ōnuma Quazi-National Park.
-The landscape consisting of an active volcano, Mount Hokkaidō Koma-ga-take, lakes and islands, is a grand sight that is expected from Hokkaidō.
-Strolling in nature, mountain climbing, cycling, canoeing, skiing, snow trekking-you can experience various seasonal activities.
+The landscape consists of an active volcano, Mount Hokkaidō Koma-ga-take, lakes and islands.
+The park offers various seasonal activities, such as mountain climbing, canoeing, skiing and walking.

 In Gifu prefecture we find Gujo Hachiman, a small, riverside town known for its pristine waterways.
 The town has streams of clean, fast-running water which have been built into little channels, some of which with koi carps.
 The fountains, streams and canals are still used for washing rice, vegetables and laundry.
 Townspeople cooperate to keep t he canals clean and the water fresh; as a result of their efforts, Gujo’s drinking water is a source of local pride.